christinerose/gibbr.org/blog/hillingar/index.md

 Nix easily allows us to depend on this package in a reproducible way.
 - We can use Nix to support building on different systems ([&#167;](#cross-compilation)).

-Many issues remain, as detailed at [github.com/RyanGibb/hillingar/issues](https://github.com/RyanGibb/hillingar/issues), but the primary project limitations are (1) the requirement of complex integration with the OCaml ecosystem to solve dependency version constraints with `opam-nix` and (2) that cross-compilation requires cloning all sources locally with `opam-monorepo` ([&#167;](#dependency-management)).
+Many issues remain, as detailed at [github.com/RyanGibb/hillingar/issues](https://github.com/RyanGibb/hillingar/issues), but the project's primary limitations are (1) complex integration is required with the OCaml ecosystem to solve dependency version constraints using `opam-nix`, and (2) that cross-compilation requires cloning all sources locally with `opam-monorepo` ([&#167;](#dependency-management)).
 Another issue that proved an annoyance during this project is the Nix DSL's dynamic typing.
 When writing simple derivations, this often isn't a problem, but when writing complicated logic, it quickly gets in the way of productivity; the runtime errors produced can be very hard to parse.
 Thankfully there is work towards creating a typed language for the Nix deployment system, such as Nickel^[[www.tweag.io/blog/2020-10-22-nickel-open-sourcing](https://www.tweag.io/blog/2020-10-22-nickel-open-sourcing/)].